Webhooks

 HTTP error or because of connection issues over a period of 5 days, we will disable the webhook.
 It will have to be manually re-enabled by you, either through the API for API webhooks or through the Integrations page for static webhooks.

-Updated 9 months ago
+Updated 3 days ago